VAQ-133

-Electromagnetic Attack Squadron 133 (VAQ-133) is an EA-18G Growler squadron of the United States Navy based at Naval Air Station Whidbey Island, Washington.
+Electronic Attack Squadron 133 (VAQ-133) is an EA-18G Growler squadron of the United States Navy based at Naval Air Station Whidbey Island, Washington.
 Beginning in 2013, the squadron began the transition from the EA-6B to the EA-18G.
 Upon completion of the transition in spring of 2014, they returned to their attachment to Carrier Air Wing Nine.
 The squadron's nickname is "Wizards" and its radio callsign is "Magic".

 Squadron history

 There have been two squadrons designated VAQ-133.
 The first squadron was established 4 March 1969 at Naval Air Station Alameda, California.
 The squadron originally flew the EKA-3B Skywarrior.
 In August 1971, it relocated to NAS Whidbey Island and transitioned to the EA-6B Prowler.
 That squadron was disestablished in June 1992.